 The easiest way to tell if you have bad breath is to ask someone for their honest opinion.
 If you’d rather not subject anyone to that test, simply lick the back of your hand, wait for it to dry, and then smell it.

-Now that we’ve covered some of the main causes of bad breath, it’s time to neutralize those smells and freshen-up.
+Now that we’ve covered some of the main causes of bad breath, it’s time to neutralize that stanky mouth and breathe a little happy.

 Plaque and tartar are the main causes of decay and bad breath and the only way to prevent them is to brush and floss regularly.
-You should follow this routine at least twice a day, but preferably after every meal.st twice a day, but preferably after every meal.
+You should follow this routine at least twice a day, but preferably after every meal.

-Most toothbrushes come with a tooth scraper attached, often in the form of a ribbed silicone attachment behind the bristles.
+Look at the back of your toothbrush.
+Most toothbrushes come with a tongue scraper on the opposite side of the bristles, often in the form of a ribbed silicone.
 You can also use floss picks for this purpose.
 In a pinch, your toothbrush will work as well, but be careful not to apply too much pressure.

 Is your diet rich in sugar, caffeine, alcohol, and cigarettes?
-If so, you’re fighting a losing battle.
-All these things can cause halitosis, especially if you’re consuming large quantities of alcohol, adding copious amounts of sugar to your coffee, and smoking all day.
+If so, you’re fighting a losing battle (and please carry breath mints at all times.)
+All these things can cause halitosis—especially if you’re consuming large quantities of alcohol, adding copious amounts of sugar to your coffee, and smoking all day.

 Your saliva production will decrease, your mouth will dry out, and all those funky coffee, cigarette, and alcohol smells will accumulate and turn into a festering, rotten stench.
 It’s no wonder your breath smells!

 Bad breath can damage your self-confidence, impacting your social life and even your mental health.
-And the problem with bad breath is that the sufferer is often the last person to know and the first one to suffer.
+The problem with bad breath is that the sufferer is often the last person to know and the first one to suffer.

-If you’re concerned that your breath might smell, or you’ve been told that it does, then follow the tips outlined above and you’ll freshen-up in no time.
+If you’re concerned that your breath might smell, or you’ve been told that it does, then follow the tips outlined above and you’ll notice an improvement.
 If none of these tips work and you know for certain that your breath still smells, then discuss it with your dentist as there may be something else at play.